Narrow win for Fox shows restlessness with dual-class shares

 “We have the required scale to continue to execute on our aggressive growth strategy,” Lachlan Murdoch said.

-The proposed new voting structure, is aimed at beefing up investor oversight over Murdoch and his sons Lachlan and James, who are all Fox board members.
+The proposed new voting structure is aimed at beefing up investor oversight over Murdoch and his sons Lachlan and James, who are all Fox board members.

 “This structure leaves some shareholders with disproportionate voting power and others with none at all.
 We think eliminating it would benefit the shareholders and the company,” said Roxana Tynan, speaking on behalf of the foundation.